v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 In Security & Compliance Center PowerShell, modifying a custom sensitive information type requires you to:

-1. Export the existing rule package to an .xml file.
+1. Export the existing rule package that contains the custom sensitive information type to an XML file.

-2. Modify the custom sensitive information type in the exported .xml file.
+2. Modify the custom sensitive information type in the exported XML file.

-3. Import the updated .xml file back into the existing rule package.
+3. Import the updated XML file back into the existing rule package.

-**Note**: These overall steps are basically the same as customizing a built-in sensitive information type.
-For more information, see [Customize a built-in sensitive information type](customize-a-built-in-sensitive-information-type.md).

-#### Step 1: Export the existing rule package to an .xml file
+#### Step 1: Export the existing rule package to an XML file

 1. Run the following command to find the name of the custom rule package: